bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 A few specifics:
 * The dwarves of Fuar Uulan are very strictly heterosexual and monogamous.
 All regular adults are married and stay married to one person.
 They react badly to adultery or divorce, and look at unmarried/non-traditional dwarves with confusion and pity.
-* The high-ranking gwerin tend to do arranged marriages; adults only gain stature in the community if they've provided at least one child as part of a contract marriage.
+* The high-ranking gwerin tend to do arranged marriages--adults only gain stature in the community if they've provided at least one child as part of a contract marriage.
 Some of the higher-society houses are still quite male-dominated, but the lower ranks and the more progressive houses are egalitarian.
 In either case, no one cares who (if anyone) you are attracted to as long as you provide your requisite children to the house.
 * The ihmisi, especially the more tribal folks, have very relaxed gender roles.
 Anyone can fulfil any societal role.
 Similarly, goblins have virtually no concept of gender and very little grasp of individuality within the tribes.
 * The orcs of Wyrmhold tend to hold their women in regard;women tend to be the "glue" that holds the clans and tribes together.
 They don't care who you are attracted to, although refusing to provide children is considered weird.
 * Halflings are generally deeply matriarchal, treating men as some combination of decorative, protected, and/or weak.
 Almost obnoxiously so.
 Female sexuality is unconstrained, but men are expected to be tied to their wives.
 Most male halfling adventurers break this expectation, often fleeing from forced marraiges.